naromero/hw4/README.md

 Week 4 Homework for Codepath

-* ✔ Implemented scrollable tray of images
+* ✘ Implemented scrollable tray of images (Not scrollable)
 * ✔ You should be able to drag the tray up or down.
 * ✔ Once the tray is revealed, you shouldn't be able to drag it any more.
 * ✔ After releasing the tray, it should either move to its hidden position or its revealed position.